When I realized I had to get a pedicure from a male manicurist, I felt uncertain, but I couldn’t figure out why.

 I’ve always been somewhat uncomfortable about the mani/pedi experience.
-There’s an element of power dynamic in play when someone begins to coax the grime from beneath your nails as if you are entitled royalty.
+There’s an element of the power dynamic in play when someone begins to coax the grime from beneath your nails as if you are entitled to royalty.
 As someone raised in a low-income family, rituals like these had always confounded me, leaving me wondering if I would ever indulge in the beautiful things: expensive clothes, on-trend purchases, well-coiffed nails, and makeup — things that, while alluring, profoundly confused me.
 I should mention that I’ve seen a lot of my own family members work tirelessly within the service industry, and when you see someone you love being treated like a means to an end rather than a human being, it can make adult life as a woman in NYC (who also writes about beauty) a little blurry.

 This isn’t to say I don’t indulge; I do.
 I just make sure to tip well and use my manners (I’ve seen so many people use their manicurist as a psychological punching bag).
 According to a recent New York Times article, some manicurists are clocking in at under $3 dollars an hour – a disturbing and depressing low – all so that your fingernails can shine.